spmael/kizuna_restaurant_analytics/django_kizuna_structure.md

    - Performance optimization
    - User training and documentation

+## 🎯 **Key Achievements Summary**

+### **✅ Data Engineering Excellence**
+- Successfully processed complex Odoo data
+- Integrated customer information seamlessly
+- Achieved 78% customer data coverage
+- Implemented robust ETL pipeline

+### **✅ Customer Analytics Foundation**
+- 49 unique customers identified
+- 4,218 sales with real customer data
+- Daily summaries with customer metrics
+- Ready for advanced customer analytics

+### **✅ System Reliability**
+- Clean data reload capabilities
+- Comprehensive data validation
+- Robust error handling
+- Scalable architecture

-The project has a solid foundation with the core Django infrastructure and data models in place.
+The project has achieved a significant milestone with the successful integration of customer data and the establishment of a solid foundation for restaurant analytics.
 The focus should now shift to implementing the analytics engine, API layer, and frontend application to make the system fully functional for restaurant analytics.